zkoss/keikai-blog/blog/_posts/2020-03-12-currency-exchange.markdown

 # Transaction Report
-In the last page, I will show a list of currency transaction in a table.
+In the last page, I will show a list of currency transactions in a table.

 ```java
 private void placeAnOrder(double cost, double amount) {